Mutty Lall Seal

-Achievements
+Career

 Business activities

-Seal started his business career by selling bottles and corks to Mr. Hudson, one of the most extensive importers of beer in those days.
-Mr. Hudson traded in cowhides and was the founder and promoter of the first indigo market, which was established under the name of M/s.
+Seal started his business career by selling bottles and corks to a Mr. Hudson, one of the most extensive importers of beer in those days.
+Hudson traded in cowhides and was the founder and promoter of the first indigo market, which was established under the name of M/s.
 Moore, Hickey & Co.
 English merchants hired Seal for his sound judgement on indigo, silk, sugar, rice, saltpeter, and other goods.
 He was appointed as "Banian" to around twenty first class agency houses out of around fifty or sixty such houses in Calcutta.
 Later he became a landed property speculator and merchant, successively in partnership with Fergusson Brothers & Co., Oswald Seal & Co. and Tulloh & Co.
 In these three firms he was said to have lost some thirty Lakh of rupees.
 He was involved in exporting indigo, silk, sugar, rice, and saltpeter to Europe, and importing iron and cotton-piece goods from England.
-Seal acquired a number of cargo boats, which were then new to the market, and used old flour mills to ship tons of biscuits to Australia for the first emigrants to its newly discovered gold fields.
-Later, he put up a mill to refine sugar on the centrifugal principle.

 The first to use steamships for internal trade in Calcutta, he prospered in competition with Europeans.
 He owned around thirteen trade ships including a steam tug named Banian.
 He made a fortune in a single generation through money-dealing, which includes lending, bill counting and other banking business.
 There was scarcely a speculation into which he did not enter, and for which he did not supply a portion of funds.
 From dealings in internal exchanges to contracts for station-building, for the erection of new bazaars, to the revival of transit companies, rare was an undertaking in which he was not an important, though quiet, shareholder.
 He funded every promising enterprise he found and made profits in the shape of interest.
 At one point he was in complete control over the market dealing in company papers.
-Seal was one of the founders of Assam Company Ltd.

 Under his influence, the European-created Oriental Life Insurance Company (later reconstructed as New Oriental Insurance Company in 1834) began to underwrite Indian lives, which was the first life insurance company on Indian soil.
-He was among the founders of the Bank of India, and was on the board of the Agricultural And Horticultural Society of India.
+He was among the founders of the Bank of India, and was on the board of the Agricultural and Horticultural Society of India.
 In time, he amassed as much wealth as Dwarkanath Tagore and Rustomjee Cowasjee.
 In 1878, Kishori Chand Mitra delivered a lecture on the life of Seal calling him the "Rothschild of Calcutta".
-Pandith Sivanath Sastri wrote: "He never adopted unfair means for earning money.
-He was well-behaved, polite and helpful to others."